 Were enrolled in their current plan by CMS

-We’ll also automatically reassign people who qualify for the LIS, if their prescription drug plan leaves the Medicare Program
+SSA also automatically reassigns people who qualify for the LIS, if their prescription drug plan leaves the Medicare Program

-In early November, we mail a notice (CMS Publication No. 11267) (PDF) to people:
+In early November, SSA will mail a notice (CMS Publication No. 11267) (PDF) to people:

 -